Making The Most of Your PE and Sport Premium in 2025

 Most UK Primary Schools are eligible for a ‘PE and Sport Premium’ allocation of £16,000 (+ £10 per pupil).

-You can check your school’s PE and Sport funding allocation here.
+You can check your school’s PE and Sports funding allocation here.

 If you are the school PE Coordinator and do not know about this funding, we recommend speaking to your school Business Manager.
 They can help share how this funding is being invested in your school’s sporting opportunities.